Nikon lenses, cameras and binoculars discounted ahead of Boxing day

-If you’re looking to get into photography over the holidays or know someone that is, there are lots of Nikon deals on Amazon.
+If you’re looking to get into photography over the holiday, there are lots of Nikon deals on Amazon.

 One of the best beginner options for video and photos is the Nikon Z fc, which the camera company is selling for $1,768 with a decent 18-140mm lens.